josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 ## Schedule of Deliverables

+October 7th - A simple bar chart showing the "Top 10 Airports with respect to Origin/Departures" has been completed.
+Also, the stacked bar chart showing the "Average Delay Time and Delay Reason for various airline carriers" has been completed.
-October 14th - Create the pie charts showing the number of flights delayed at departure as well as at arrival.
+October 14th - Create two pie charts showing the number of flights delayed at departure as well as at arrival and another pie chart showing the proportion of delayed flights that were diverted.
-October 21st - Create the donut chart showing the airlines with the most delayed flights.
+October 21st - Create one donut chart showing the airlines with the most delayed flights and another one for airports with the most delayed flights.
-October 28th - Add all these charts to a single dashboard and enable interaction between any two charts. clicking, hovering, zooming & menus should be working fine.
+October 28th - Combine two or three charts to a single dashboard and enable interaction between those charts.
+Clicking, hovering, zooming & menus/sliders should be working fine.
-November 4th - Enable interaction between the remaining charts.
+November 4th - Add the remaining charts to the dashboard and enable interaction between all the charts.